stevezun/beat-n-path/docs/README.md

 An additional feature that I want to create is that you create zones or categories of desired heart rate with a set timer.
 The program will pull up music within the desired heart rate for that set amount of time.
 You would be able to create multiple zones that would run concurrently with each other to simulate warm-up, intensity, and cooldown, or any other custom arrangement the user wants to create.

-## External services/data
-The external service/data will require a connection to Spotify music app and library, eventually the service can be connected to other music libraries.

-I want to attempt the program where you begin by inserting a number value that will be for the desired heart rate(BPM) and program will pull up a set of songs within a range that is directly the same BPM as the entered BPM in the Spotify playlist/library

-An additional feature that I want to create is that you create zones or categories of desired heart rate with a set timer.
-The program will pull up music within the desired heart rate for that set amount of time.
-You would be able to create multiple zones that would run concurrently with each other to simulate warm-up, intensity, and cooldown, or any other custom arrangement the user wants to create.

 ## Intended users